hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/trusted_ledger.md

 We restrict the supported endorsement policies for lifecycle, ERCC, and FPC chaincodes.

 ### mid/long term
+- Introduce FPC transaction type (similar to introduce FPC namespace) and create a dedicated FPC tx processor; (removes the need of custom validation plugins and interference with existing Fabric validation logic; and also gives more freedom to FPC validation logic as no it not longer bound to the structure and format of endorsement transaction).

 Re-use Fabric code components inside trusted ledger enclave.
 This requires further development on go-support for SGX.
 Although some PoC based on graphene for go are already available but seems not be stable yet.

 We may extend support for more enhanced endorsement policies in the future.